 Tomb of Horrors is a module released for the original Dungeons & Dragons.
 In it, a group of adventurers travel to the titular tomb to fight the demilich Acererak and recover any loot found along the way.
 The only problem?
 The tomb is filled with dozens of deathtraps.
-Ridiculously hard to figure out and frustrating, Tomb of Horrors is one of the most infamous adventures for any campaign, and is called a "meat grinder" by many gamers for good reason.The original module is, of course, long since out of print, but an updated version for use with the D&D 3.5 ruleset is available as a free download from the Wizards of the Coast Web site.
+Ridiculously hard to figure out and frustrating, Tomb of Horrors is one of the most infamous adventures for any campaign, and is called a "meat grinder" by many gamers for good reason.The original module is, of course, long since out of print, but an updated version for use with the D&D 3.5 ruleset was available as a free download from the Wizards of the Coast Web site.note The download link is long broken, unfortunately.
 This version has elicited strong controversy due to heavy reduction in the lethality, partly due to the differences in edition rules, primarily due to general Adaptation Decay; rather than a perfect replication under the 3.5 ruleset of the original super-lethal module, the official update is actually a standard, mostly-balanced dungeon crawl, aimed for level 9 characters.
 Not only are there few of the classic traps from the original left in, the Acerak encountered at the dungeon's end is actually a CR12 "fake demilich construct".
 This is because there is absolutely no way in 3.5 a true demilich could possibly be beaten by 9th level character without resorting to an obvious plot device that would itself destroy the challenge of the dungeon.The Tomb of Horrors is located in the Greyhawk setting, but can be adapted to almost any other setting with minimum fuss.There are two versions in Fourth Edition, one merely a conversion of the old tomb and the other a rather long campaign that is a sequel to Cordell's Return to the Tomb of Horrors.

 Be Careful What You Wish For / Take That: Gygax created the module in response to members of his original group (mainly Rob Kuntz and Luke Gygax) rampaging with abandon through the toughest dungeons Gygax had to offer.